Dr. Tony Attwood

 "Music and throwing are great components to stimulating users that use the DiscJam"

-Pictured Left: Dr. Tony Attwood and DiscJam founder Alex Dassise stand with the DiscJam.
+Pictured Left: Dr. Tony Attwood and Seiji’s Bridge founder Alex Dassise stand with the DiscJam.

-Dr. Attwood believes that the DiscJam will make an incredible impact for people living with autism spectrum disorder.
-He had never seen anything like the DiscJam and commented that the combination of “Music” and “throwing” are great components to stimulating users that own the DiscJam.
+Dr. Attwood believes that the DiscJam will make an incredible impact on people living with autism spectrum disorder (ASD).
+He had never seen anything like the DiscJam and commented that the combination of “music” and “throwing” are great components to stimulating users that own the DiscJam.

 Dr. Tony Attwood’s professional qualifications: Ph.D. from University of London, UK (1984); M.Sc. in Clinical Psychology from the University of Surrey, UK (1975); B.A.
 (Hons.) in Psychology from the University of Hull, UK (1973) and is currently an Adjunct Professor at Griffith University, Queensland, Australia & Consulting Psychologist to Minds & Hearts Clinic in Brisbane, Queensland, Australia.

 “I endorsed the DiscJam as a motivating social learning tool for those with ASD”